 B. Positions which report directly to the WOU President, including Vice Presidents and Deans of the Colleges, are excluded from the ASC constituency.

 E. The length of an Administrative Support Council member's term will be determined at the time of his or her election by the Administrative Support Council according to its needs with a maximum length of three years for each elected term.
-Regardless of the representative's term length, the standard term of service for an elected representative begins with the election of the ASC President and Recorder at the June meeting.
+Regardless of the representative's term length or start date, the standard year of service for an elected representative begins with the election of the ASC President and Recorder at the June meeting.

-F. If possible there will be a rolling turnover of representatives so that each area will have a third year member, a second year member, and a first year member.
+F. If possible there will be a rolling turnover of representatives so that each area will have a third-year officer, a second-year officer, and a first-year officer.

-G. The newly elected Council members will meet with the outgoing and the returning Council members at the year's final meeting for the purpose of orientation of new members.
+G. The newly elected Council members will meet with the outgoing and the returning Council officers at the year's final meeting for the purpose of orientation of new officers.

-B. The ASC President will serve for no more than one year per elected term.
+B. The ASC President will serve for no more than two years per elected term.

-D. A recorder will be elected by a simple majority vote (three new members and six remaining members) of the Administrative Support Council at the discretion of the ASC President.
+D. A Recorder will be elected by a simple majority vote (three new officers and six remaining officers) of the Administrative Support Council at the discretion of the ASC President.